ds

 Hox, J., Moerbeek, M., & Van de Schoot, R. (2018).
 Multilevel analysis.
 Techniques and Applications.
 3rd edition.
 New York: Routledge.

 Participants are requested to bring their own laptop computer.
-Software will be available online.
+R and R Studio should be installed on this laptop computer before the start of the course

 Target audience

-PhD students and researchers in the fields of social and behavioural sciences, medicine, health sciences, social geography, A maximum of 40 participants will be admitted to this course.
+PhD students and researchers in the fields of social and behavioural sciences, medicine, health sciences, social geography.
+A maximum of 24 participants will be admitted to this course.
 The selection for this course will be done on a first-come-first-served basis.
-Please note that there are no graded activities included in this course.
-So we will not be providing students with a transcript of grades.
-You will obtain a certificate of participation upon completion of this course.

 For an overview of all our summer school courses offered by the Department of Methodology and Statistics please click here.